NorskRikstoto/Rikstoto.Recruitment.Case.Selenium/README.md

 # Case
-We want to make smoke tests to verify that http://beta.rikstoto.no works as expected in production.

-You are the test developer in the project.
+We want to make smoke tests to verify that http://beta.rikstoto.no works as expected in production, and you are the test developer in the project.
+The first phase of the project is considered to be a "mini-pilot".

-We have decided to use Selenium in Python to implement the smoke tests, and we are starting with the front page.
+We are considering to use Selenium in Python to implement the smoke tests, and we are starting with the front page.

-We have done some analysis and found that we need 3 tests to verify.
-1 is implemented, and you need to implement the other 2.
+The initial analysis has been completed and we found that 3 tests are needed to test the frontpage.

 Implement the missing tests to [frontpage_tests.py](tests/frontpage_tests.py)